Trying to Sleep by Counting Sheep

 Melatonin deficiency could be the result of a hormonal disorder, but with modern indoor lighting, the culprit is often too much light late into the night.
 This is complicated by the use of electronic devices with lit screens, such as computers, smart phones, and television.
 Melatonin supplements can be taken, and this is advised if you have an inability to produce enough.
 A more natural way is to dim the lights long enough before bedtime to stimulate melatonin production and release.

-For many persons, sleep apnea is a cause of insomnia and/or interrupted sleep, not to mention creating snoring which interrupts other persons’ sleep.
-The Memory Foam Mattress Blog articles “Sleep Apnea and Hypopnea” and “Snoring Solution: Look to the Pillow” discuss this in detail and show how mattresses, pillows and adjustable beds can help.
+For many people, sleep apnea is a cause of insomnia and interrupted sleep, not to mention creating snoring which interrupts others sleep.
+Our articles, “Sleep Apnea and Hypopnea” and “Snoring Solution: Look to the Pillow” discuss this in detail – and show how mattresses, pillows and adjustable beds can help address this issue.

 Nasal allergies keep many people awake.
 They may also lead to sinus infections as micro-organisms breed in excess mucus.
 Sinus pressure can be felt in the brain and may cause a headache.
 Lying down lets sinuses drain into the post nasal passage and into the throat, where the mucus causes coughing and tracheal congestion.
 Itching and other unpleasant sensations of allergic reactions can keep the sleeper awake or interrupt their sleep.